- SELLING RESOURCES -

-Sometimes, all neutral-colored walls can make a home feel boring or stale.
+Sometimes all neutral-colored walls can make a home feel boring or stale.
 This is especially true with older homes, homes with older furniture, or homes without a lot of natural light.

-However, an easier idea is to simply add accent PIECES.
+Instead of painting an accent wall, an easier idea is to simply add accent PIECES.

 Colorful accessories like couch pillows, area rugs, a vase or lamp, or even a house plant can provide a nice contrast and give life to a dull room.

 It's possible to paint over wallpaper using an oil-based primer first.
 Budget plenty of time to dry, especially in humid climates.